stuartstaniford/permaplan/README.md

 # permaplan
 Permaculture planning software.
 In early stages of development, do not try to use yet.
-Shooting to have alpha semi-usable code fall of 2021.
-Intend to ultimately open-source, but right now is still all rights-reserved with no license to copy.
+Shooting to have alpha semi-usable code late in 2021 (so I can use it for design work over the winter before the 2022 growing season).
+I intend to ultimately open-source it, but right now it is still all rights-reserved with no license to copy.

-Currently only believed to compile on MacOS Mojave and Catalina.
 Code is in C++, but I speak it with a very strong C accent (I was a C network security guy for over twenty years).
+Some of this is a matter of not having learnt better yet, and some of it is conscious choice for performance reasons.
+So my coding style is evolving at the moment.
+Test and other admin scripts are in Perl.
+The system is currently only believed to compile on MacOS Mojave, Catalina, and Big Sur.
+Test scripts will not work below Big Sur (ancient Perl versions on prior MacOS's).
+However, it's written in a manner intended to be fairly portable and my intent is to port it to Windows and Linux in due course.

 Installation notes for building the source: